d-khan/python/Syllabus-Fall2023.md

 ## __Textbook__

 I recommend following the notes and resources provided on the course site in Canvas.
-Create a free account in OpenEDG and enrolled in “Python Essentials 1”, “Python Essentials 2”, and “Introduction to GUI Programming in Python: TkInter” courses.
+Create a free account in OpenEDG and enroll in “Python Essentials 1” and “Python Essentials 2”.

 ## __Software and hardware resources__